What Are Water Chestnuts?

-The water chestnut, also known as the Chinese water chestnut, is a grass-like plant native to Asian countries like China, India, the Philippines, and Japan.
+The grass-like plant is native to Asian countries like China, India, the Philippines, and Japan.
 The water chestnut also grows in Australia, tropical Africa, and some Pacific and Indian Ocean islands.

 Water chestnuts are an excellent source of: